Changes to the AMC Clinical Examination Retest

 The Australian Medical Council has recently reviewed procedures regarding the offering of a Clinical Exam Retest to AMC Candidates.
 Please see the full press release here for more information.

-The Australian Medical Council (AMC) Directors have recently approved the removal of the compulsory station passing requirement from the AMC Clinical Examination, and have reduced the number of stations that are counted in scoring of candidates.
+The Australian Medical Council (AMC) Directors have recently approved the removal of the compulsory station passing requirement from the AMC Clinical Examination.

 The compulsory station passing requirement previously required at least one pass in a Child Health station and one pass in a Women's Health station to pass the overall clinical examination.
-This will no longer be a requirement, although stations in Child Health and Women's Health will remain in the examination.
+This will no longer be a requirement.

-Candidates will still rotate through a series of 20 stations (including 4 rest stations that do not form part of the assessment) undertaking a variety of clinical tasks.
-The 4 rest stations allow candidates an opportunity to have a break at predetermined intervals.
+Women's Health and Child Health stations will remain part of the examination with candidates still rotating through a series of 20 stations and undertaking a variety of clinical tasks.
+The 20 stations will be comprised of 14 scored stations, 2 pilot (non-scored) stations, and 4 rest (non-scored) stations.
+The 4 non-scored rest stations allow candidates an opportunity to have a break at predetermined intervals.

 The new policy is effective from examinations commencing in February 2018.

 In summary the new Clinical examination scoring model from the February 2018 examinations will be as follows:

 RETEST = 10/14 OR 9/14

 * No requirement to pass at least one Child Health or Women's Health station * There will be 4 rest stations

 The current clinical retest examination standard will remain as 6/8 stations for a PASS.
 No pilot stations will be used in the retest examination.